Black (Bangladeshi band): Death of Imran Ahmed Choudhury Mobin

-On 20 April 2005, returning home after successfully completing a tour in Chittagong the bus in which the band was on, crashed near a ditch on the road.
-The crash caused the death of Imran Ahmed Choudhury Mobin, a prominent sound engineer in the Bangladesh music industry and a close friend of the band.
+On 20 April 2005, returning home after successfully completing a tour in Chittagong.
+The bus in which the band was on, crashed near a ditch on the road.
+It caused the death of Imran Ahmed Choudhury Mobin, a prominent sound engineer in the Bangladesh music industry and a close friend of the band and their primary lyricist.
 Band members Jon, Jahan and Tahsan suffered minor bruises and cuts while Tony and Miraz had to be hospitalised.
 The members of the band announced a hiatus until further notice.
 Miraz had been diagnosed with a permanently damaged patella and had to leave the band indefinitely.
+Tahsan also left right after because of the incident and also to focus more on his personal career.

-"আবার (Abar)" (2007–2008)
+Abar (2007–2008)

-After a five-year hiatus Black released their third studio album আবার (Abar) at 10 July 2008.
+After a five-year hiatus Black released their third studio album Abar at 10 July 2008.
 Under the sponsorship of Warid Telecom a press conference was held at Bashundhara City shopping mall, followed by a gala event for the album's launch.
-A documentary chronicling Black's career, including Imran Ahmed Choudhury Mobin's death, was shown and released publicly prior to আবার (Abar) being launched.
+A documentary chronicling Black's career, including Imran Ahmed Choudhury Mobin's death, was shown and released publicly prior to Abar being launched.
 It was produced under Black's supervision and released through the G-Series label.
 The documentary features interviews by notable artists and figures amongst the Bangladesh music industry such as, Isha Khan Duray, Azam Khan, Saidus Sumon, Sheikh Monirul Alam Tipu and Iqbal Asif Jewel.
 This album was stated as one of the most commercially successful album in the history of Bangladeshi rock music.

-"Black" (2009–2011)
+Black (2009–2011)

 In late 2009, Black stated on their official Facebook page they had started working on their fourth studio album since June and that it is planned to be self-titled, a first for the band.
 In mid 2010, bass player Shahriar Sagar parted with the band paving the way for former Aashor member Rafiqul Ahsan Titu to take the place.
 Upon his joining vocalist Jon Kabir says:

 Black released their 4th album, Black on 21 August 2011.
 Just after that Jon Kabir took a break from the band for an indefinite time of period.
 He stated that he along with his wife is going for higher studies in the end of 2012.
 As a part of that, he's getting prepared and in the meantime Black would perform with guest vocalists in concerts if they want to do so.
 Besides Jon also stated via Black's official Facebook fan page that he was working on a side project on music but not forming a band neither going solo.
 After a couple of months Jon opened a fan page on Facebook named "Indalo".
 It stated that he was working with Dio Haque from Nemesis on drums, Zubair Hasan from Aashor on guitar, Rafiqul Ahsan Titu of Black on bass.